l7mp/stunner/README.md

   [workload](https://github.com/nginxinc/nginx-kubernetes-gateway) through easy-to-use YAML manifests.

-* **Expose a WebRTC media server on a single external UDP port.** Get rid of the Kubernetes [hacks](https://kubernetes.io/docs/concepts/configuration/overview), like privileged pods and `hostNetwork`/`hostPort` services, typically recommended as a prerequisite to containerizing your WebRTC media plane.
-Using STUNner a WebRTC deployment needs only two public-facing ports, one HTTPS port for signaling and a *single* UDP port for *all* your media.
+* **Secure perimeter defense.** No need to open thousands of UDP/TCP ports on your media server for potentially malicious access; with STUNner *all media is received through a single ingress port*.
+Get rid of the Kubernetes [security monstrosities](https://kubernetes.io/docs/concepts/configuration/overview) like privileged pods and `hostNetwork`/`hostPort` services typically recommended as a prerequisite to containerizing your WebRTC media plane: with STUNner your media servers will run in ordinary unprivileged Kubernetes pods exposed on single gateway service.

 * **No reliance on external services for NAT traversal.** Can't afford a [hosted TURN service](https://bloggeek.me/webrtc-turn) for client-side NAT traversal?
 Can't get decent audio/video quality because the third-party TURN service poses a bottleneck?
 STUNner can be